HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 Record Your Voice Or A Real Instrument

-In Pizzicato Professional, you may visualize the beginning of the audio tracks in relation to the score measures.
+You may visualize the beginning of the audio tracks in relation to the score measures.
 The audio tracks may be shifted to coincide with a specific measure of the score.

 The Pizzicato conductor view makes it possible to create a full arrangement made of several distinct and independant audio tracks as well as one or more scores played in MIDI.
 The audio files are not limited to your voice or to an instrument.
 You can for instance create an audio track for a video, by adding noises and effects that you can find on the Internet or in audio libraries.